joedefen/luks-tray/README.md

 # LUKS Tray

-**luks-tray** is a GTK-based tray utility for managing ad hoc LUKS-encrypted files: mount and unmount with ease from your desktop environment.
+**luks-tray** is a GTK-based tray utility for managing ad hoc LUKS-encrypted files: mount and unmount with ease from your Linux desktop environment.

 ## Features